Dzondzula/CountriesQuickInfo/README.md

 ## Detail
-Simple application for accessing basic facts about Countries such as capital,currency,language...
+Application for accessing basic facts about Countries such as capital,currency,language...

 CQI has a "Challenge" option where user can check his knowladge about capital cities.
 "Challenge" is accessible every 24h.